 Some of this potential aggro can be removed if a Party Wall Agreement is in place.

 A Party Wall Agreement is designed to take much of the uncertainty and factual differences out of the arena, and ought in most circumstances to ensure that disputes do not arise.

 There are a number of issues which can worry a house or flat owner when neighbours initiate building work, including structural stability, intrusions over the boundary lines, garden walls and (possibly) trees.

-A Party Wall Agreement may be drawn up whenever a neighbour proposes excavation development within 3 metres (about 10 feet) of the common boundary.
+A Party Wall Agreement may also be drawn up whenever a neighbour proposes excavation development within 3 metres (about 10 feet) of the common boundary.
 In some cases where deep excavations are proposed, this can extend to 6 metres.